The Dark Knight

 For each year, I’ve picked three movies that appealed to me as representative of the year in film, regardless of general critical acclaim.
 Clearly, some years were better than others.
 From Academy Award winners to crowd pleasing spectacles, be sure to check them out on DVD, or better yet, Blu-ray Disc.
-(Update: I made some late additions, pushing the total in some categories to more than three.)

 The Hangover (Warner) — An inspired comedy, filmed with funny characters and memorable dialogue, that remains fresh long after all the secrets are revealed.

 Inglourious Basterds (Universal) — Quentin Tarantino proves his flair for dialogue is not limited to just one language with this tongue-in-cheek send-up of World War II.